Abnormal Uterine Bleeding

 Does this sound like you?

 When heavy periods interfere with your quality of life, it’s time to consider ways to manage or minimize the bleeding.
-Julie Madejski MD, and the skilled team at Artemis Menstrual Health and Gynecology in Lockport, New York, specialize in getting to the root cause of your abnormal uterine bleeding and provide rapid on-site diagnosis and treatment, including hysteroscopies.
+Julie Madejski MD, and the skilled team at Artemis Center for Menstrual Disorders in Lockport, New York, specialize in getting to the root cause of your abnormal uterine bleeding and provide rapid on-site diagnosis and treatment, including hysteroscopies.
 The practice is home to the area’s only accredited surgery center with sedation to ensure your comfort if you need a procedure.
-Call the office or request a consultation online today.
+Call the office today.

 What Else Should I Know?